-> Whereas the 2008 Escape Hybrid exhibited a slight shudder when its gas engine started, the 2009 Escape Hybrid's engine comes on more smoothly; the main ways to tell it's on are by looking at the tachometer or listening for its quiet drone.
+Whereas the 2008 hybrid version of the Ford Escape exhibited a slight shudder when its gas engine started, the 2009 Escape Hybrid’s engine comes on more smoothly; the main ways to tell it’s on are by looking at the tachometer or listening for its quiet drone.
 Ford says it tried to make this element of the powertrain smoother, and it succeeded.

 All-disc antilock brakes are standard, and the 2009 Escape Hybrid gets a new brake-pedal sensor.
 While the 2008 Escape Hybrid had a very soft brake pedal that felt like you were stepping on a sponge, the 2009 model has a fairly firm pedal.
 It doesn’t offer the natural pedal feel of a good conventional hydraulic braking system, but it’s good for a hybrid, and the system is able to stop the SUV quickly when necessary.

-Like the Honda CR-V and Toyota RAV4, the Escape Hybrid has fairly stiff suspension tuning that makes for a firm ride.
+Like the Honda CR-V and Toyota RAV4, the hybrid version of the Ford Escape has fairly stiff suspension tuning that makes for a firm ride.
 Body roll is present but not excessive, which is good for this class.
 The Escape Hybrid is maneuverable and handles the highway easily.

 The electric power-steering system provides a high degree of assist, which means it doesn’t take much effort to turn the wheel.
 The SUV steers precisely, with no play in the wheel.